 Dropbox Explained – The Cloud & Dropbox

-Is a Web-based file hosting service
+This is a web-based file hosting service

-It uses cloud computing to enable users to store and share files and folders with others across the Internet using file synchronization
+It uses cloud computing to enable users to store and share files and folders with others across the Internet using file synchronization.

-There are 2 parts to Dropbox:
+There are 2 parts to Dropbox

-Shared folders allow a group of people to collaborate on the same set of files.
+The Dropbox application (Client) & The Dropbox web interface (Server) Shared folders allow a group of people to collaborate on the same set of files.

-Still with me?
+Dropbox explained – Still with me?